ericlav/GANandCycleGAN/README.md

 # GAN and CycleGAN

-Implementation and training of GAN and CycleGAN with PyTorch
+Implementation and training of GAN and CycleGAN with PyTorch, by Eric L. and Christos K.